langjam/jam0001/nebelhut/README.md

 Note that the assoc-list is stored with the variable, *not* the value stored in the variable.
 Whenever you bind a value to a variable, `bind` clears the assoc-list to prevent stale assocs.
 If you want to keep the assoc-list, use the builtin function `store` instead.

-Comments
+Value Comments
 --------

-Comments are surrounded by braces (`{` and `}`) and can be nested.
+Value comments are surrounded by `{*` and `*}` and can be nested.
 Comments are first-class citizens and can be printed or bound to a variable just like any other value.

 ```
-bind 'comment { Looking good. }
+bind 'comment {* Looking good. *}
 println comment
 ```

-You can even create your own comments at runtime via the builtin function `make-comment`.
-It expects 4 arguments since a comment isn’t just a fancy string.
+You can even create your own value comments at runtime via the builtin function `make-comment`.
+It expects 4 arguments since a value comment isn’t just a fancy string.
 It stores information about where in the source code it is located.
 The first three arguments to `make-comment` are a string representing the name of the source file, an integer representing the line, and an integer representing the column.
 The last argument is the contents of the comment.
 While you might assume that this argument must be a string, it, in fact, can be a value of any type.
-Comments you type directly into a source file contain strings but you are not restricted like that when creating comments.
+Value comments you type directly into a source file contain strings but you are not restricted like that when creating comments.

 ```
 make-comment "make-comment" 1 1 "My first comment."
 make-comment "included_file.fl" 10 13 (1 3 5)
 ```

-Flamingo provides a few builtin functions to operate on comment values: `getloc` to retrieve the source location in form of an assoc list (`('source "included_file.fl" 'line 10 'col 13)`) and `peel` to retrieve the stored value.
+Flamingo provides a few builtin functions to operate on value comments: `getloc` to retrieve the source location in form of an assoc list (`('source "included_file.fl" 'line 10 'col 13)`) and `peel` to retrieve the stored value.

 Furthermore, there is the concept of a stashed comment.
-If a statement (basically, a line of code) contains only a comment, Flamingo doesn’t just throw it away like it would do with integers or strings; it stores it.
+If a statement (basically, a line of code) contains only a value comment, Flamingo doesn’t just throw it away like it would do with integers or strings; it stores it.
 Functions can access this stashed comment to do whatever they want. `bind` uses this to store comments as documentation in variables if they are preceded by comments.

 ```
-{ The anwer to life, the universe, and everything. }
+{* The anwer to life, the universe, and everything. *}
 bind 'answer 42
 println assoclist 'answer
 ```

-If you split a comment across several lines, they are automatically concatenated.
+If you split a value comment across several lines, they are automatically concatenated.

 ```
-{ There is much to say about the variable foo. }
+{* There is much to say about the variable foo. *}
-{ But we don’t want to dwell on it. }
+{* But we don’t want to dwell on it. *}
 bind 'foo 15
 println assoclist 'foo
 ```